-George Washington was born on February 22, 1732, in Westmoreland County, Virginia, to a Colonial Virginian family.
+George Washington was born in Westmoreland County, Virginia, to a Colonial Virginian family.
 His family was of English gentry-class descent, and his father, a tobacco planter, died when he was only eleven years old.
 After his father's death, George's older brother, Lawrence Washington, became a father figure for him.
 The death of his father prevented Washington from receiving an education at England's Appleby School, where his older brothers had attended.
 He instead only received the equivalent of an elementary school education from various tutors and a local school operated by an Anglican clergyman.
 Facilitated by his family connections, he was appointed as an official surveyor for the colony's Culpeper County at the age of 17, and was later appointed by Governor Dinwiddie as Major in the Virginia Colonial Militia, where he began his military career.

 As a successful planter and an owner of plenty of land and property, Washington became a leader in the social elite in Virginia by his 40s, and he also became much more politically active during the same period.
 After the colonies decided to demand their independence from the British and subsequently go to war with what was among the most powerful militaries in the world, they urgently needed a capable General to serve as their commander.
 Washington's prestige, military experience, patriotism and his Virginia background made him an ideal candidate to many.
 In June of 1775, Washington was appointed to the roles of full General and Commander-In-Chief of the newly established Continental Army.
 After winning the war and helping to secure independence for the United States in 1783, Washington was elected as the first President of the newly established country in 1789, and he was elected again to the same role in 1792.